cheapsk9/progress-docs/classes/Section.md

 CreateElement (name : string, configTable : Dictionary) : Dictionary
 Creates an element to be displayed or interacted with in this section.

+CreateSeparator () : void
+Adds a separator between elements in the section.

 SetPage (page : Dictionary) : void
 Sets which page this section belongs to.